What is Drip?

 Email marketing done right starts with express permission.
 Your customer or prospect has selected to receive information from you, and in exchange, for their time you provide quality content and relevant offers.

 This kind of email marketing works.
+But how do we do that?
+Read on!

 It Delivers a High R.O.I.